Goals for Students

 Course Design & Delivery

-Nearly all my students are non-majors, and there is lots of diversity in terms of interests and abilities.
+Nearly all my students are non-majors, and there is a lot of diversity in terms of interests and abilities.
 While adhering to the official course objectives, I find it more beneficial to cover a larger range of topics at a moderate level, rather than cover fewer topics at a deeper level.
 By covering a wider variety of topics, I am more likely to cover topics that individual students find interesting.
 This philosophy carries over to content delivery.
-During lecture and lab, I tend to mix it up, trying a variety of ways to approach topics to address a variety of learning styles (see the My Classroom section below for details).
+During lecture and lab, I tend to mix it up, trying a variety of ways to approach topics to address a variety of learning styles.
 My hope is that if I can get a student “in the groove” using one method, they will continue to stay engaged while other methods are employed.

 I also want my students to learn to work as constructive members of a productive team, whether they want to or not.
 Labs and other activities are done in groups, often to produce a single product that I evaluate for each group.
 I also require group work where individual work is evaluated, encouraging individual accountability.